 "I’m proud to play a part in the Fund becoming an intelligent funder – working in partnership, making a difference through what we fund, learning from experience and sharing the results"

-Her previous grantmaking experience included running the Laidlaw Youth Project and Trust.
-She has been a trustee of several charities, including Evaluation Support Scotland and ASH Scotland, an advisor on social justice to the Paul Hamlyn Foundation and co-chair and member of the first Scottish Poverty Truth Commission.
-Maureen's career has spanned the public and voluntary sectors, including working for a national charity, a trade union and as a senior civil servant.
+Her previous grant-making experience included running the Laidlaw Youth Project and Trust.
+She is presently an advisor to the Paul Hamlyn Foundation.
+She has been a trustee of several charities, including Evaluation Support Scotland and ASH Scotland as well as acting as co-chair and member of the first Scottish Poverty Truth Commission.
+Maureen's career has spanned the public and voluntary sectors, including working for a national charity, a local authority, a trade union and as a senior civil servant.

 Dr Astrid Bonfield is one of the Fund's general members.

 "I am absolutely delighted to have been appointed to the Big Lottery Fund Board and it is a real privilege to be part of an organisation that makes such a difference in people's and communities' lives"

 Dr Astrid Bonfield is the Chief Executive of the Queen Elizabeth Diamond Jubilee Trust; she was previously Chief Executive of The Diana, Princess of Wales Memorial Fund and Director of Policy at the Aga Khan Foundation.

 She formerly served on the Board of the Association of Charitable Foundations and was past Chairperson of the European Foundation Centre HIV/AIDS Funders Group and the Management Group of the Corston Independent Funders’ Coalition.

 Dr Bonfield is a Trustee of the International Agency for the Prevention of Blindness.

 Dr Bonfield received a CBE in the 2014 New Year Honours list for her services to the charitable sector in the UK and Abroad.